groundmelon/djiros/docs/step_by_step_tutorial.md

 6. If no sync is needed, it is advised to set ```align_with_fmu``` as ```false```.

-7. Remember to giant permission for operating the serial ports for your user.
+7. Remember to grant permission for operating the serial ports.
 There are many methods, such as [add your user into group dialout](https://askubuntu.com/questions/373096/how-do-i-permanently-change-permissions-for-dev-ttys0), or follow [this tutorial](http://hintshop.ludvig.co.nz/show/persistent-names-usb-serial-devices/) to set mode as 0666 by udev.
 For the latter method, [an example rule file](../docs/99-ftdi.rules) is provided.

 8. [SYNC] Edit [launch/djifox.launch](../launch/djifox.launch), set your serial number of the mvBlueFOX camera in the field ```camera0/serial```.
 Other camera parameters can be set accordingly.
 Typically, ```fast_mode: false``` is for fps <= 25, and ```fast_mode: true``` is for 30 <= fps < 50.

-### Run the Node ###
+### Launch the Package ###

-1. Run the node is very simple: ``` roslaunch djiros djiros.launch ``` or [SYNC] ``` roslaunch djiros djifox.launch ```
+1. Use roslaunch to launch the nodes: ``` roslaunch djiros djiros.launch ``` or [SYNC] ``` roslaunch djiros djifox.launch ```

 2. If you see some printing of "NEW DEVICE", please make sure that your DJI GO has Internet access and try again and again for several times.